Sergio Batista

-Sergio Daniel "Checho" Batista ([ˈseɾxjo ðaˈnjel ˈtʃetʃo βaˈtista]; born 9 November 1962) is an Argentine football manager and former international player.
+Sergio Daniel "Checho" Batista ([ˈseɾxjo ðaˈnjel ˈtʃetʃo βaˈtista]; born 9 November 1962) is an Argentine football manager and former international player for Argentina.

-As a footballer he played as a midfield for Argentinos Juniors, River Plate, Nueva Chicago, Tosu Futures and All Boys.
+As a footballer he played as a midfielder for Argentinos Juniors, River Plate, Nueva Chicago, Tosu Futures and All Boys.
 He represented his national team 39 times from 1985 to 1990 where the team won the 1986 FIFA World Cup.
 After retiring he moved into coaching with Bella Vista before returning to his former club Argentinos Juniors, as well as spells at Talleres, Nueva Chicago and Godoy Cruz.
-With the Argentine Olympic team, he won the gold medal in the 2008 Olympics, which led to him being head coach of the Argentina national football team from July 2010 to July 2011.
+He led the Argentine Olympic team to the gold medal in the 2008 Olympics, which led to him being head coach of the Argentina national football team from July 2010 to July 2011.

 Playing career

 Club

 Batista played youth football in Argentinos Juniors, and debuted with the first team in 1981.
 With Argentinos, he won the 1984 Metropolitano and 1985 Nacional of the Argentine Primera División, as well as the 1985 Copa Libertadores.

 In 1988, Batista moved to River Plate; they won the 1989–90 league title.
 In 1992, he moved to Nueva Chicago.
 In 1993, he moved to PJM Futures in Japan.
 He retired as a player in 1994 and for two years from 1995 served as an assistant coach of 2 Japanese clubs.
 In 1997, he returned to play for All Boys in Argentina.